Stevetm2/K2_Custom_Macros/README.md

 # K2_Custom_Macros
-Creaity K2 Plus improvements
+K2_FIL_DB+ : Creaity K2 Plus improvements

 __FEATURES__. (based on FW 1.1.0.65)

 1. FIL_RFID_APPLY : Allow the creation of a filament DB containing PA, Flow and z_ffsets, utilizing the RFID tags.
 These DB values will be applied on each filament change.
 Enable FIL_FRID_AUTO_SAVE to save the PA/flow settings, after completing a Calibration print.
 Also, the z_offset can be saved by enabling FIL_FRID_AUTO_SAVE_WITH_Z.
 When you plan to tune the z_offset, enable this before a print begins.
+The z_offset will be applied oncw per print, for the first filament in use.

 2. RESUME_EXTRUDE : Reduce RESUME_EXTRUDE amount to 10mm from 80mm, as the default is excessive.